utcompling/tacc-hadoop/README.md

     module load python/2.7.1-epd

 Oddly, you can't use some of them from your cluster nodes. `module load git` doesn't work, for example.
 I've built `git` and `tmux` packages and put them in a `~/local` folder with `~/local/bin` on my `PATH`, which is working out well.

 ---

+If you have an iThing and want to be notified when your job starts, you can add an environmental variable to `~/tacc-hadoop/hadoop-conf/hadoop-env.sh` or `~/.bash_profile`:

+    export PROWL_API_KEY=215f5a87c6e95c5c43dcc8ca74994ce67c6e95c5

+This is used in `jobs/hadoop.template`, which `start` renders to `jobs/hadoop` and then submits to the Longhorn queue manager with `qsub`.
+So if you want to change the message it sends you, look for the PROWL_API_KEY string in `jobs/hadoop.template` and change the fields sent to `curl` however you like.

+To get an API key, [register for a free Prowl account](http://www.prowlapp.com/), log in, then go to the [API tab](https://www.prowlapp.com/api_settings.php) to view / create a new API key.
+Paste that key into one of the files above, instead of the "215f5a8..." example.

+The iPhone app is $2.99.
+You just install, log in with the same username and password you used for the Prowl website, and then everything *just works*.
+The notifications have no delay, as far as I can tell.

+The job template does allow specifying an `-M me@gmail.com` flag, which presumably emails you when the job starts/aborts/ends, but in my experience, it takes about three days for these emails to get all the way from JJ.
+Pickle to my computer.
+Not awfully useful, since the maximum reservation duration on TACC is much shorter than 72 hours.

+---